Stop Waiting for Someday: How the Enough Audit Changed the Way I See My Life

 Having goals gives us trajectory, direction, hope.
 But who's defining these goals?
 Are they truly yours, born from your own desires and values?
 Or are they borrowed from societal pressure, Instagram feeds, and the voices that whisper you're not doing enough, being enough, achieving enough?

-This obsession with chasing isn’t just personal—it’s cultural.
-We’ve even built frameworks that promise a neat path to fulfillment, step by step, like Maslow’s hierarchy of needs.
+This obsession with chasing isn't just personal — it's cultural.
+We've even built frameworks that promise a neat, step-by-step path to fulfillment.
+Frameworks like Maslow's hierarchy of needs.

 The Maslow Question

-Maslow's hierarchy promises a path: meet your basic needs, find security, build belonging, develop self-esteem, and finally—the golden prize—reach self-actualization.
-It's seductive in its simplicity, like a video game where we level up toward ultimate happiness.
+Maslow's hierarchy of needs offers a path: meet your basic needs, find security, build a sense of belonging, develop self-esteem, and finally reach self-actualization.
+It's seductive in its simplicity, like a video game where you level up toward ultimate happiness.

 The Selling of Dissatisfaction